This page will give you information about removing metalwork. If you have any questions, you should ask your GP or other relevant health professional.

-Pain or discomfort can sometimes be helped by taking painkillers, avoiding pressure over the metalware and keeping warm when the weather is cold.
+Pain or discomfort from your metalwork can sometimes be helped by taking painkillers, avoiding pressure over the metalwork and keeping warm when the weather is cold.

-If you have an infection around the metalware, you can sometimes keep it under control by taking antibiotics.
-However, it is not usually possible to cure an infection without removing the metalware.
+If you have an infection around the metalwork, you can sometimes keep it under control by taking antibiotics.

 What does the operation involve?

-Your surgeon will usually remove the metalware through the same cut used to put it in.
+Your surgeon will usually remove the metalwork through the same cut used to put it in.
 Small screws or wires can sometimes be hard to find and your surgeon may need to use a larger cut and x-rays.
-Even larger pieces can be hard to find and remove if they are covered with scar tissue or bone.
+Even larger pieces of metalwork can be hard to find and remove if they are covered with scar tissue or bone.